-Disbursement of grant funds occurs on a reimbursement basis for costs incurred during a reporting period.
-The State Controller's Office (SCO) will issue the warrant (check) to the individual designated on the Applicant Information Form as the Financial Officer for the grant.
-Grantees must submit invoices to the BSCC on either a monthly or quarterly basis through an online process no later than 45 days following the end of the invoicing period.
+Disbursement of grant funds occurs on a reimbursement basis for costs incurred during a quarterly reporting period.
+The State Controller's Office (SCO) will issue the warrant (check) to the individual designated on the proposal Applicant Information section as the Financial Officer for the grant.
+Grantees must submit invoices to the BSCC on a quarterly basis through an online process no later than 45 days following the end of the invoicing period.